 ETTP domestic wastewater is treated at the on-site K-1203 sewage treatment plant and is discharged pursuant to the NPDES Permit TN0002950.
 Beginning April 1, 1998, operation of this leased facility became the responsibility of publicly owned treatment works under a contract with CROET.
-The sewer-use policy of Operations Management International, Inc., and a wastewater control and surveillance program are in effect to ensure adequate treatment of wastewater at the K-1203 plant and to ensure that effluent from the facility continues to meet all NPDES permit limits.
-BJC operates a holding tank/pump-andhaul system to dispose of sanitary wastewater from the K-1310-DF facility at ETTP.
+The sewer-use policy of Operations Management International, Inc., and a wastewater control and surveillance program are in effect to ensure adequate treatment of wastewater at the

+K-1203 plant and to ensure that effluent from the facility continues to meet all NPDES permit limits.
+BJC operates a holding tank/pump-and-haul system to dispose of sanitary wastewater from the K-1310-DF facility at ETTP.
 The permit to operate this system (State Operating Permit No. 99-033) was issued April 28, 2000, and expires April 28, 2005.
-Monthly operations reports are submitted each month to the TDEC Environmental Assistance Center; there were no noncompliances or operational problems in 2001.
+Operations reports are submitted each month to the TDEC Environmental Assistance Center; there were no noncompliances or operational problems in 2002.
+Weskem LLC also operates a pump-and-haul system (State Operating Permit No. SOP-01042) for sanitary waste at ETTP.